PRESTONPOWELL22/bam/README.md

   * Ability to view items in the DB
   * Ability to see the low inventory items
   * Ability to add new products to the DB
+3. Supervisor
+  *Supervisor doesn't work currently But it will add some more functionality